bhargavmodak/bhargavmodak/README.md

 ✒ I am proficient in Vector Graphics and Design and am quite familiar with Inkscape.

+🔗 I am learning a bit of Data Structures and Algorithms as prescribed by the University syllabus.

+## My interests

 📖 → 💻 I'm enthusiastic about finding better tools that improve learning environments, as well as improve the efficiency of workflow.
 I also want to create tools that help students and office workers to better manage their time.

 🎮 I also do love playing games, and talking about them, meeting communities, which led me to have experience in moderating and owning discord servers.
 I also do love creating guides and tools for games that enhance the new user experience.

 👐 Because of the above, I want to contribute heavily to open source projects that aim at making people's and players' lives better by introducing efficient tools and software.

-🔗 I am learning a bit of Data Structures and Algorithms as prescribed by the University syllabus.

-### My plan for the next year includes :
+## My plan till June 2022
 - Gaining mastery over Unix Command line, Git, and GitHub
 - Gaining mastery over DSA in C++ and Java
 - Gaining proficiency over BackEnd Web Development: Node.js, React.js, Mongoose, MongoDB, and much more,